-Latest UK Government Guidance on Being Active During the Coronavirus Lockdown
+Latest UK Government Guidance on Being Active During the Coronavirus Outbreak

 Stay Active, Stay Safe.
 Follow the Current Guidance.

-- People cannot meet indoors with family or friends unless they’re part of their household or support bubble.
+- People should minimise time spent outside their home.
+It’s against the law to meet socially with family or friends unless they are part of an individual’s household or support bubble.